openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

 ### Identity Providers: `/OS-FEDERATION/identity_providers`

 An Identity Provider is a third party service that is trusted by the Identity Service to authenticate identities.
-For OpenStack, the ID of the identity provider is the key.

-Attributes:
+Optional attributes:

 - `description` (string)

+  Describes the identity provider.

+  If a value is not specified by the client, the service may default this value to either an empty string or `null`.

 - `enabled` (boolean)

-- `name` (string)
+  Indicates whether this identity provider should accept federated authentication requests.

+  If a value is not specified by the client, the service may default this to either `true` or `false`.

 ### Protocols: `/OS-FEDERATION/identity_providers/{idp_id}/protocols`